 Environmental consequences and concerns definitely lead the charge as they do for the growth of the solar industry worldwide.
 However, there are also health and economic factors driving the change toward green construction and green building.
 We bring to you some interesting green building statistics, facts, and the reasons behind the trend’s recent boom.

-- In the US, there has been a 19% increase in LEED certified buildings since 2017.
+- In the US, there has been a 19% increase in LEED-certified buildings since 2017.

-US Market Statistics
+US Green Building Market Statistics

-1. Green building market in the US is expected to hit $99,805.5 million by 2023.
+1. The green building market in the US is expected to hit $99.8 billion by 2023.

 (GlobeNewsWire)

-2. LEED certified buildings in the US bring about 25% energy savings.
+2. LEED-certified buildings in the US bring about 25% energy savings.

 (World Green Building Council)